fenago/data-science/lab_guides/Lab_10.md

     Caption: Bar chart of Neighborhood

-    The number of sold properties differs, depending on their location.
-    The `'NAmes'` neighborhood has the higher number of properties sold: over 220.
-On the other hand, neighborhoods such as `'Blueste'` or `'NPkVill'` only had a few properties sold.

 12. Let\'s analyze the relationship between `SalePrice` and `Neighborhood` by plotting a boxplot chart similar to the